Food Science and Technology (Master’s)

 • Research groups at national or international universities or research institutions

-• Research and development, project management, quality assurance, or technical director in the following industries:
+• Research and development, project management, quality assurance, or technical management in the following industries:

 • Biotechnology industry